looker-open-source/sdk-codegen/docs/pagination.md

 ## SDK Pagination

-Thanks to the adoption of "standard" headers for pagination shown above, the SDKs can implement API result pagination generically.
+Thanks to the adoption of the "standard" pagination headers shown above, the SDKs can implement API result pagination generically.

 The current SDK-based pagination pattern prototype is in the `@looker/sdk-rtl` TypeScript/Javascript package.

 ### Paginator interface

-The main routines that implement SDK pagination are below.
+The main routines that initialize SDK pagination are below.
-The latest version is in the [current source code](/packages/sdk-rtl/src/paginator.ts).
+The latest implementation is in the [current source code](/packages/sdk-rtl/src/paginator.ts).

 ```ts
 /**